-Art Projects presents a curated showcase of the freshest contemporary art from across the globe, featuring large-scale installations, solo shows and thematic group displays – selected and endorsed by a panel of key opinion formers and industry leaders.
+Art Projects 2022 presented a curated showcase of the freshest contemporary art from across the globe; it featured large-scale installations, solo shows and thematic group displays – selected and endorsed by a panel of key opinion formers and industry leaders.

 Cork Printmakers exhibited work by a diverse group of artists, drawing upon the cultural history which has shaped the Irish landscape.

 Highlights included Catherine Hehir and Noelle Noonan’s new series Brides of Print with mysterious signifiers.
 Robyn Litchfield at Nunnery Gallery employed landscape painting to reflect on her own cultural heritage, drawing on archival material and personal documents relating to the early exploration and colonisation of her native country New Zealand.

 Meanwhile at ED CROSS FINE ART, Peruvian artist Cesar Cornejo’s installation proposed a new kind of monument which reflected the social reality of those living in shanty towns in Latin America.

 A number of galleries featured in Art Projects exhibited artwork that explored our fragile relationship with the natural world.

 In her bright landscape paintings, Canadian artist Judith Berry at Art Mûr rendered natural elements such as sticks, grass and vegetation to appear manufactured, posing the pressing question – what are the consequences of our interference with the natural world?